 - The other person sets up in front of the catcher – The player or coach will line up about 15 feet in front of the catcher.
-A lot of the times, this person will be on one knee.
+A lot of the time, this person will be on one knee.

-- Mimic flight pattern of the ball – The player or coach should mimic the ball’s flight coming towards the plate.
+- Mimic the flight pattern of the ball – The player or coach should mimic the ball’s flight coming towards the plate.
 They will do this by moving the ball to either side of the plate, without letting go of the ball.
 The catcher will move their mitt accordingly.
 This creates a tracing motion with the catcher’s glove.
 The glove should move in a smooth motion and stop moving in time with the movements of the ball in this pitcher’s hand.

 Shadowing can be beneficial for young catchers because it shows them the rhythm of pitches and where they can expect the ball’s flight path to be.

-The Half Ball Drill for Youth Catchers
+The Half-Ball Drill for Youth Catchers

 The half-ball drill will build off the shadowing drill by adding the elements of ball movement and tracking.
 The object is to snatch the ball with a bare catching hand quickly.
 That sounds easy enough, but add in colored surfaces on the ball for more experienced players.
-This element forces them to grab on a specific colored half of the ball.
+This element forces them to grab a specific colored half of the ball.

 The steps for the half-ball drill for youth catchers are:

 - Get set up behind the plate – Take the normal stance behind the plate.
-Remember that each time the catcher takes their stance that it must be comfortable but ready to strike at a moment’s notice.
+Remember that each time the catcher takes their stance it must be comfortable but ready to strike at a moment’s notice.
 The hand should also be out front and relaxed and prepared to receive the pitch.

 - Toss the ball to the catcher – The ball should start with an arc for beginners and move towards what they will see in a game.
 If working with pitches, like a change-up, mimic the arm motions on every repetition.

 - Receive the ball – Like with the ninja drill, you should move with a relaxed hand, quickly and quietly.
-One of the significant wrinkles for this exercise is to call sides of a colored baseball.
+One of the significant wrinkles for this exercise is to call the sides of a colored baseball.
 This forces the player to focus on an individual half of the ball.
 Grasping the ball by certain halves gets them ready to make throws as soon as the ball is caught.